RobTillaart/CHT8310/README.md

 Adding offsets works well in the "normal range" but might introduce under- or overflow at the ends of the sensor range.
-These are not handled for temperature by the library (humidity since 0.1.7).
+These are not handled for temperature by the library, humidity is constrained.

 - **void setHumidityOffset(float offset)** idem.
 - **void setTemperatureOffset(float offset)** idem.
+This function can be used to set return temperature in Kelvin!
 - **float getHumidityOffset()** idem.
 - **float getTemperatureOffset()** idem.